Effective field theory for dissipative photons from higher-form symmetries: Effective field theory for photons from higher-form symmetries

 \section{Effective field theory for photons from higher-form symmetries}

 In this section, we discuss a Schwinger--Keldysh effective field theory for photons based on higher-form symmetries.
-After identifying the relevant low-energy degrees of freedom associated with a spontaneously broken $\mathrm{U}(1)$ 1-form symmetry, we construct the corresponding Schwinger--Keldysh effective action.
+After identifying the relevant low-energy degrees of freedom associated with a spontaneously broken $\mathrm{U}(1)$ $1$-form symmetry, we construct the corresponding Schwinger--Keldysh effective action.

+We discuss a $1$-form symmetry associated with an on-shell conservation law rather than an off-shell identity.
+In electromagnetism, the $\mathrm U(1)$ electric $1$-form symmetry is associated with the Maxwell equation of motion in the absence of charged matter, as an on-shell conservation law, while the $\mathrm U(1)$ magnetic $1$-form symmetry is associated with the Bianchi identity as an off-shell conservation law.
+Therefore, in the case of electromagnetism, the $\mathrm{U}(1)$ $1$-form symmetry in our EFT corresponds to the electric $1$-form symmetry.
+Since the $\mathrm U(1)$ electric $1$-form symmetry will be explicitly broken by the existence of charged matter, the situation of our EFT can be realized in electromagnetism in `insulating' media, namely media without electrically charged excitations.

 Focusing on the case of $D=3+1$ dimensions, we derive the most general effective Lagrangian consistent with symmetry, power counting, unitarity, and the dynamical KMS condition.
 We also discuss the appearance of parity-violating effects such as the chiral magnetic effect.

+In the IR, hydrodynamic modes arising from energy--momentum conservation may also appear.
+To highlight the effects of higher-form SSB on the IR dynamics and for simplicity, we consider a regime where the electromagnetic and fluid sectors effectively decouple.
+In this work, the fluid sector is therefore not included in our EFT. \footnote{ Although this assumption does not hold in all systems, it can be reasonable in many realistic situations.
+For example, many paramagnetic media exhibit weak magnetic responses, and electric dipole and higher multipole excitations in insulators are efficiently screened.
+Therefore, the hydrodynamic modes typically appear at even longer time and length scales than the electromagnetic sector, so that their influence on the electromagnetic dynamics is suppressed. }